2017 was a Brilliant year for fall colors

 4. Sunny days in the fall.

-According to information from Helen Muntz of the Utah State University Extension office, the record snowpack of 2016-2017, following 10 years of drought, has contributed greatly to our rich color season this fall!
+According to information from Helen Muntz of the Utah State University Extension office, the record snowpack of 2016-2017, following 10 years of drought, contributed greatly to our rich color season in 2017!

 Factors influencing Fall Colors